maxandersen/easyrag-codestart/README.md

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

+## Easy RAG

+This code is a simple example of how to use LangChain4j with Quarkus using Easy RAG.

+This code is setup to use OpenAI as the LLM, thus you need to set the `QUARKUS_LANGCHAIN4J_OPENAI_API_KEY` environment variable to your OpenAI API key.

+In `easy-rag-catalog` you can find a set of documents that will be used to create the RAG index which the bot (`src/main/java/org/acme/Bot.java`) will have automatically access to.

+On first run, the bot will create the RAG index and store it in `easy-rag-catalog.json` file and reuse it on subsequent runs.
+This can be disabled by setting the `quarkus.langchain4j.easy-rag.reuse-embeddings.enabled` property to `false`.

+Then there is a simple startup listener (`src/main/java/org/acme/MyRag.java`) that will query the bot and print the results.

+In a more complete example, you would have a web interface that would allow you to query the RAG index, see https://github.com/quarkiverse/quarkus-langchain4j/tree/main/samples/chatbot-easy-rag for such an example.

 ## Related Guides

 - LangChain4j OpenAI ([guide](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html)): Provides the basic integration with LangChain4j